singhgaurav1302/singhgaurav1302.github.io/_posts/2023-09-01-first-blog-post.md

 ---
 layout: post
-title: "First Blog Post !!!"
+title: First Blog Post !!!
 categories: jekyll
-tags:
-  first blog
-  jekyll
-  chirpy starter
+tags: [first blog, jekyll, chirpy starter]
 ---

 ### Welcome To My First Tech Blog

 Let me tell you a quick story about why I'm starting this friendly tech blog.
 It all boils down to a simple truth: in the world of technology and programming, we learn, we forget and then we relearn.

 ### Forget-Me-Not Dilemma